davidfig/animate/README.md

 <a name="Face"></a>

 ## Face
+Rotates an object to face the target

 **Kind**: global class
 <a name="new_Face_new"></a>

 ### new Face(object, target, speed, [options])
-Animates rotation of object to face the target

 | Param | Type | Description |
 | --- | --- | --- |